 One of the first things many professionals learn about marketing is to never use the word “cheap.”
+If you have to say it, better to use words along the lines of “affordable,” “economical,” or “at a savvy price point.”
 Although cheap can technically mean inexpensive, the word comes with the connotation of being chintzy, inferior or, to put it bluntly, a piece of cr@p.

 Yet do a Google search on the term “cheap voiceovers” and you’ll get about 431,000 results – with a handful of ads actually paying to be positioned at the top of what could be considered the chintzy, inferior, doo-doo list.